dgtized/hand-pallet/README.md

     $ lein pallet config

-But I updated this config to what is in pallet-config.clj, so copy that to ~/.pallet/config.clj.
+But I updated this config to what is in pallet-config.clj, so:

+    $ cp pallet-config.clj ~/.pallet/config.clj

 You may need to adjust the :default-network-type and :default-bridged-interface per the documentation at https://github.com/pallet/pallet-vmfest#configuration.

 To download a debian vmfest image execute: